 Peer Mentors Attend Final Workshop

-Every year, a group of Year 8 students apply to become part of Longhill’s Peer Mentor Programme, which aims to help nominated primary school children with their transition into life at senior school.
+Earlier this year, we introduced you to the group of Year 8 students who had applied to become part of Longhill’s Peer Mentor Programme, which aims to help nominated primary school children with their transition into life at senior school.
+This year saw a bumper crop of students wanting to join the programme and a record 27 were offered a coveted place.